Gary Anderson, Hesburgh Professor of Catholic Thought

 With Earle Havens and Elizabeth Patton of Johns Hopkins University, Monta is currently finishing the first scholarly edition of the Lives of Philip and Anne Howard, Earl and Countess of Arundel.
 She is the co-editor (with Margaret W. Ferguson) of Teaching Early Modern English Prose (New York: Modern Language Association, 2010) and editor of two special issues of Religion and Literature; she served as editor of the journal from 2008 to 2015.
 She has published articles on topics such as history plays, early modern women writers and patronesses, martyrology, hagiography, devotional poetry and prose, and providential narratives.
 Other research interests include early modern accounts of reported miracles.
 Essays in progress include a co-authored article (with Thomas S. Freeman) on Foxe’s use of Prudentius and an article on psalm pastiche in the Reformation.
 She currently serves as a co-editor of Spenser Studies and on the editorial board of British Catholic History (Cambridge University Press).

-Ernest Morrell, Coyle Professor of Literacy Education and Director, Center for Literacy Education
+Ernest Morrell, Associate Dean for the Humanities and Equity, Coyle Professor of Literacy Education, and Director, Center for Literacy Education

-Ernest Morrell is the Coyle Professor of Literacy Education and Director of the Center for Literacy Education at the University of Notre Dame.
+Ernest Morrell is the Associate Dean for the Humanities and Equity in the College of Arts and Letters, the Director of the Notre Dame Center for Literacy Education, the Coyle Professor in Literacy Education, and Professor in the Department of English and Department of Africana Studies.
 He was formerly the Macy Professor of English Education and Director of the Institute for Urban and Minority Education (IUME) at Teachers College, Columbia University.
-He is also an elected member of the AERA Council, elected Fellow of the American Educational Research Association, a past-president of the National Council of Teachers of English, an appointed member of the International Literacy Association’s Research Panel, and convener of the African Diaspora International Research Network.
+He is also an elected member of the AERA Council, elected Fellow of the American Educational Research Association, an elected member of the National Academy of Education, a past-president of the National Council of Teachers of English, an appointed member of the International Literacy Association’s Research Panel, and convener of the African Diaspora International Research Network.
 His areas of interest include: The Teaching of English, the African Diaspora, Postcolonial Studies, Media and Popular Culture, and Literature for Children.
-In 2015, 2016, and 2017, Ernest was ranked among the top 100 university-based education scholars in the Annual EdWeek RHSU Edu-Scholar Public Influence Rankings.
+For 8 years including 2022, Ernest has been ranked among the top 200 university-based education scholars in the Annual EdWeek RHSU Edu-Scholar Public Influence Rankings.
 Ernest is also the recipient of the 2017 Divergent Award for Excellence in 21st Century Literacies.

 Professor Morrell has earned numerous commendations for his university teaching including UCLA’s Department of Education’s Distinguished Teaching Award.
 He received his BA in English Literature from the University of California at Santa Barbara, and his teaching credential, his MA and his PhD in Language, Literacy, and Culture from the University of California, Berkeley where he was the recipient of the Outstanding Dissertation award in 2001.
 Ernest is chair of the Planning and Advisory Committee for the African Diaspora Consortium and he sits on the Executive Boards of LitWorld and the Education for Democracy Institute.